VirgilSecurity/virgil-sdk-ruby/README.md

 ## Docs
 Virgil Security has a powerful set of APIs, and the documentation below can get you started today.

-In order to use the Virgil SDK with your application, you will need to first configure your application.
+In order to use the Virgil SDK with your application, you will need to configure your application first.
 By default, the SDK will attempt to look for Virgil-specific settings in your application but you can change it during SDK configuration.

 * [Configure the SDK][_configure_sdk] documentation
   * [Setup authentication][_setup_authentication] to make API calls to Virgil Services